 The first time I had these was on my very first out-of-the-country trip to Macau-Hong Kong back in 2007 with two good friends, Romina and Leony.
 It was quite an adventure and so much fun and it was also at this time that I mastered using chopsticks out of necessity (and hunger) because it was the only utensils they would give us in Macau back then.

 Pastel (Pastéis for plural) de Nata, also known as Portuguese Egg Tart is one of the famous local specialties in Macau that should never be missed.
 Macau has been a Portuguese colony until late 1999 so that explains how this delicious pastry found its way to this tiny island in Asia all the way from Portugal.

 It is a small milky, creamy egg custard tart that has a flaky, crispy pastry as a base.

-From that very first taste of Pastel de Nata or Portuguese Egg Tarts, I got hooked!
+From that very first taste of this buttery pastry, I got hooked!
 I cannot get it out of my mind for months after getting back to the Philippines so I tried recreating it using a different recipe (from the internet) but every single attempt ended up as a failure.
-Not only was it difficult to make puff pastry in a really warm and humid kitchen but I also cannot get the custard to be as smooth or the top as shiny with those burnt spots which is a signature of Pastel de Nata or Portuguese Egg Tarts (aside from the time I burned a batch of course).
+Not only was it difficult to make puff pastry in a really warm and humid kitchen but I also cannot get the custard to be as smooth or the top as shiny with those burnt spots which is a signature of Pastel de Nata (aside from the time I burned a batch of course).
 So after so many failed attempts, I gave up :-(.

 The secret to perfect Portuguese Egg Tarts